2016 Macedonian parliamentary election

 Early parliamentary elections were held in Macedonia on 11 December 2016, having originally been planned for 24 April and later 5 June.

 The elections were held in the midst of a political crisis and national protests since 2015.
 The incumbent VMRO-DPMNE led government, which had been in government since the 2006 elections, were unable to form a coalition despite winning the most seats.
-The centre-left SDSM successfully formed a government with members of the Albanian-interest parties DUI and Alliance for Albanians following prolonged negations.
+The centre-left SDSM successfully formed a government with members of the Albanian-interest parties DUI and Alliance for Albanians following prolonged negotiations.

 Background

 The elections were called as part of an agreement brokered by the European Union to end the protests against the government of Nikola Gruevski.
 The demonstrations were sparked by the wiretapping scandal involving high ranking politicians and security personnel.
 From 20 October 2015, a transitional government was installed including the two main parties, VMRO-DPMNE and the Social Democratic Union (SDSM).
 A new special prosecutor was appointed to investigate Prime Minister Nikola Gruevski and government ministers.
 According to the Pržino Agreement signed in mid-December 2015, Gruevski was required to resign as Prime Minister 120 days before the elections.
 Assembly speaker Trajko Veljanovski confirmed the date on 18 October.